VogtRyan/Pisces/README.txt

 - H was SHA1;
 - KDF was PBKDF2, using HMAC-SHA1 as the generator, with 1024 iterations and a 128-bit salt; and,
-- R was 224 bits in length; and, I, J, and S were all 128 bits in length.
+- I and J were 128 bits each, K was 128 bits, R was 224 bits, and S was 128 bits.

 -------------------------------------------------------------------------------

 8. Additional Build Targets

-Some of the code in aes_ecb.c and sha3.c has been algorithmically generated.
-To build the code that generates the code in those two files, run:
+Some of the code in aes_ecb.c, argon2.c, blake2b.c, pi.h, and sha3.c has been
+algorithmically generated.
+To generate the code in those files, first run:

     $ make generate

-To generate the AES and SHA3 code, run:
+Then run:

     $ ./bin/generate_aes
+    $ ./bin/generate_argon2
+    $ ./bin/generate_blake2b
+    $ ./bin/generate_pi
     $ ./bin/generate_sha3

-Additionally, there are a series of tests to ensure that Pisces' AES-ECB, AES-CBC, SHA1, SHA3, HMAC, and PBKDF2 implementations are running correctly.
+There are a series of tests to ensure that Pisces' AES-ECB, AES-CBC, Argon2, BLAKE2b, SHA1, SHA3, HMAC, and PBKDF2 implementations are running correctly.
 They are run automatically by the default make target, but can be run explicitly using:

-    $ make test
+    $ make clean test

 By default, Pisces runs multithreaded.
 Pisces can instead be built to run single-threaded, to improve performance on single-processor machines or to